113ll3/Ibmclouddocscli/reference/ibmcloud/cli_hardware.md

 # Hardware

+{{site.data.keyword.baremetal_long}} are single-tenant physical servers that provide you performance and control with low-level access to the hardware resources.
+Bare metal servers provide the raw horsepower you demand for your processor-intensive and disk I/O-intensive workloads.
+These servers come with the most complete package of standard features and services.

-Use the following commands to manage {{site.data.keyword.Bluemix_notm}} infrastructure Bare-metal hardware servers.
+Use the following commands to manage {{site.data.keyword.Bluemix}} infrastructure Bare-metal hardware servers.
 {: shortdesc}

 <table summary="Alphabetically ordered  {{site.data.keyword.Bluemix_notm}} infrastructure Bare-metal server commands that have links that bring you to more info for the command">